 - Engagement with companies they invest in to encourage them to improve their practices, but still investing in them.

-The website yourethicalmoney.org provides a table listing over 70 different funds, and the issues they specialise in – including climate change, environment, nuclear power, and intensive farming.
+The website yourethicalmoney.org also provides a table listing over 70 different funds, and the issues they specialise in – including climate change, environment, nuclear power, and intensive farming.
 But you have to dig deeper to find out the details of individual funds’ investment policies.
-It is surprising how many ethical funds still have substantial investments in oil and gas companies, though most have pulled out from the dirtiest sectors like coal and shale oil.
-Here’s a 2015 Guardian article reporting on some of the winners and villains of the ethical investment market.
+It is surprising how many ethical and ESG funds still have substantial investments in oil and gas companies, though most have pulled out from the dirtiest sectors like coal and shale oil.

 Direct positive investments